-Friday sees a historic milestone achieved for Brexiteers – as Boris Johnson's Brexit Bill receives backing by a huge majority in Westminster.
+December saw a historic milestone achieved for Brexiteers – as Boris Johnson's Brexit Bill received backing by a huge majority in Westminster.

-Johnson's Withdrawal Agreement passed its second reading comfortably by 358 votes to 234 which leaves the UK on course to leave the European Union by January 31.
+Johnson's Withdrawal Agreement passed its second reading comfortably by 358 votes to 234 which left the UK on course to leave the European Union by January 31.

-"We will be able to move forward together," Boris told Westminster on Friday.
+"We will be able to move forward together," Boris told Westminster at the time.

 "The Bill ensures that the implementation period must end on January 31 with no possibility of an extension.